landonia/crypto/README.md

     mnemonics.JoinWords() // will create the real mnemonics string mnemonics.String() // calls the JoinWords() function and is there to print pretty string

-    // From here you can generate the seed to use in a deterministic wallet seed := mnemonics.GenerateSeed("passphrase is optional")
+    // From here you can generate the Seed to use in a deterministic wallet directly from the Mnemonic seed := mnemonics.GenerateSeed("passphrase is optional")

+    // If you just have the mnemonic string of words and passphrase you can generate the Seed seed = bip39.GenerateSeed("army van defense carry jealous true garbage claim echo media make crunch", "optional passphrase")

     // Seed is wrapper around a byte array that contains the 512bit seed seed.ToHex() // will output the seed as a Hexadecimal string